Oppositionist

 After martial law was imposed, he was arrested on 12 December 1981 and was held in the Detention Centre in Warsaw-Białołęka, and then in the centres in Jaworze and Darłówek until 23 December 1982.
 After his release, he was subject to constant surveillance.
 He was arrested again on 17 May 1983 on charges of organising illegal meetings and was held in the Rakowiecka prison in Warsaw until 29 July 1983.

-Throughout the 1980s, B. Geremek was the main architect of the geopolitical strategy of the Solidarity, he largely contributed to the internationalisation of the Polish struggle for freedom.
-On 14 January 1984, the Security Service searched B. Geremek’s apartment, finding the texts of Lech Wałęsa’s Polish and French speeches with handwritten corrections by B. Geremek prepared for the Nobel Prize ceremony.
-On 19 April 1985, a week after his meeting with the British Foreign Secretary Geoffrey How, he was dismissed from the Institute of History of the Polish Academy of Sciences.
-At the initiative of the French historian Jacques Le Goff, a group of Parisian academics then signed a petition against his removal from the PAN and the ‘repeated casting of doubt on his scientific reputation’.
+On 14 January 1984, the Security Service searched B. Geremek’s apartment, discovering the texts of Lech Wałęsa’s Polish and French speeches with handwritten corrections by B. Geremek prepared for the Nobel Prize ceremony.
+On 19 April 1985, a week after his meeting with the British Foreign Secretary Geoffrey How, upon a personal instruction of communist leader general Jaruzelski, he was dismissed and removed from the Institute of History of the Polish Academy of Sciences.
+At the initiative of the French historian Jacques Le Goff, a group of French academics then signed a petition against his removal from the PAN and the “repeated casting of doubt on his scientific reputation”.

 In 1985, Bronislaw Geremek and Tadeusz Mazowiecki prepared a report entitled ‘Poland – 5 years after August’, in which they called for a return to the August Agreements and dialogue to reform the country.
 In the summer of 1986, Bronislaw Geremek was once again detained and subjected to daily interrogations lasting many hours for 20 days.
 In April 1987, the spokesman for the communist government, Jerzy Urban, accused him at a press conference of collaboration with US intelligence.